namel3ss-Ai/namel3ss/docs/memory-trust.md

 The required count is part of the trust rules.
 The same person cannot approve twice.

+## Packs
+Trust defaults can come from memory packs.
+Local overrides can change the defaults.
+The source is tracked and traced.

 ## Why actions are blocked
 Blocked actions emit a trust check event.
 The event says the required level and the actor level.